MicrosoftDocs/xamarin-docs/docs/graphics-games/cocossharp/resolutions.md

 ms.date: 03/28/2017
 ---

-# Handling Multiple Resolutions in CocosSharp
+# Handling multiple resolutions in CocosSharp

 _This guide shows how to work with CocosSharp to develop games that display properly on devices of varying resolutions._